mfmcoin/mfmcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [mFmcoinTalk](https://mfmcointalk.io/) forums.
+* Discuss on the [MFMCoinTalk](https://MFMCointalk.io/) forums.
-* Discuss general mFm coin development on #mfmcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=mfmcoin-dev).
+* Discuss general MFMCoin development on #MFMCoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=MFMCoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)